MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     Otherwise, the Core Engine memory dump is not guarranted to be consistent, which may cause the VEE Debugger to crash abruptly.

 .. note::
-    This feature requires Architecture version ``8.1.0`` or higher and only works for Mono-Sandbox Executable.
+    This feature requires Architecture version ``8.1.0`` or higher and works for both Mono-Sandbox and Multi-Sandbox Executables.

     Please contact :ref:`our support team <get_support>` to get the VEE Debugger Proxy tool ``microej-debugger-proxy.jar`` compatible with your Architecture version.